Zixxatis/Zixxatis/README.md

 ## 👋 Greetings!
-My name is Ivan, and I am a C#/Unity developer with a passion for creating engaging PC and mobile games.
+My name is Ivan, and I am a Unity Developer with a passion for creating engaging PC and mobile games.
 I started my journey in March 2023, and since then, I have been improving my skills in game development.
 I also enjoy creating simple yet effective CLI applications that solve my everyday problems.

 In addition to my game development expertise, I have over two years of experience working with 2D graphics.